superzzp/Visual-Eyes-BizHacks/README.md

 **Powered by Azure Cognitive Services, ARKit2 and Firebase**

 Eye-tracking and face analysis in AR, for recording user's focus and predicting user's geographics and emotion when reading marketing materials.
-Dynamically store analysis results at backend.
+Dynamically store and visualize analysis data.
 Proof of concept at _BizHacks_.

 **First Place**, *Best Buy Price Winner* out of 400+ people.